Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 Continuing to use activity based metrics falls somewhere between incompetence and flat out fraud unless you've collapsed to a code factory.

+As bad as the list above is, it still doesn't mention **simple status**.
+Simple status is a completely circular way to evaluate a project where steady incremental progress means the project is going well.
+It gives green light status to both the ditch digging and ditch filling projects based on the ever-increasing and equal number of ditches they both report processing.
+Include any indication of developer confidence in the project, and you can immediately do better.

 ### Experimenting isn't that hard
 The good news is that our industry over-estimates the cost of experimentation.
 Some easy process experiments: